bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 rho\_hyper2=10.0 --anneal-steps 20000\`.

-Each strain-pure set was defined as those samples where StrainFacts estimated it to be &gt; 95% of the species.
+Each strain-pure set was defined as those samples where StrainFacts estimated it to be > 95% of the species.
 For analyses requiring estimated genotypes, we used a consensus genotype for each strain, pooling all samples in the strain-pure set.
 Based on this pooling, the consensus genotype for each strain was the majority allele at each